 Batteries.
 They are the undersung heros of the motor vehicle world.
 Powersports batteries especially are under-appreciated.
 They're smaller than they have a right to be and thus work harder than they should have to.
-They are treated harshly, in the powersports realm in particular but especially in the more seasonal aspects of it, off-road vehicles, snowmobiles, and personal watercraft.
+They are treated harshly, in the powersports realm in particular but especially in the more seasonal aspects of off-road vehicles, snowmobiles, and personal watercraft.

 The third thing harmful to batteries is temperature changes.
 A battery's chemical construction makes it prefer a very narrow range of temperatures, ideally 68 to 75 degrees F. Below that the battery is sluggish and if made to work has to try harder to do work it could more easily do at a higher temp., and above that and the battery is a little hyper chemically and this hastens its deterioration.